 Cover your working table or floor with newspapers or anything to protect your working area.

 Paint the interior and exterior of your pots.
 Use white acrylic paint as your base paint.
 Put other paint colors after putting on the base paint if you need to.
 Seal your interior paint with a clear acrylic sealer.
 Let the pots dry.

 Tip: Place your pots on top of a bottle or tall can to make your paint job easier.

 Step three: Wrap the pots with your cutouts

 Cut out your desired print from your fabric.
 Apply a thin layer of the outdoor mod podge on the pot, followed by your cutouts.

 Smooth the fabric carefully using your brayer and squeegee to make sure there are no bubbles.
 Repeat the process until you see no bubbles.
 Let it dry for half an hour.
 Add another layer or two of mod podge and a clear acrylic sealer to conclude your craft.

 Don’t forget to let it dry before putting in your plants.

-Decoupage is just one option of a DIY plant pot decoration.
-You can also simply do an art painting on the pots (distressed pots or old looking ones can be a choice of theme) or wrap them with some colored threads or ropes.
+Decoupage is just one option for a DIY plant pot decoration.
+You can also simply do an art painting on the pots (distressed pots or old-looking ones can be a choice of theme) or wrap them with some colored threads or ropes.